salesforcecli/plugin-apex/messages/run.md

 # flags.debug-level.summary

-Debug level to use for the returned debug log.
+Debug level to use for the debug log that's generated in the org.

 # flags.debug-level.description

 Sets the debug log level for the anonymous Apex execution.
-Valid values are NONE, DEBUGONLY, DB, PROFILING, CALLOUT, and DETAIL.
 Defaults to DEBUGONLY if not specified.
 Mutually exclusive with --category-level.

 # flags.category-level.summary

-Set the log level for a specific log category (format: Category=Level).
-Can be specified multiple times.
+Log level for a specific log category in the debug log generated in the org.
+Use the format: Category=Level.

 # flags.category-level.description

-Set individual log category levels for fine-grained control over the debug log.
-Format: Category=Level (e.g., Apex_code=FINEST).
+Use this flag to set individual log category levels for fine-grained control over the debug log.
+Use this format: Category=Level, such as Apex_code=FINEST.

 Valid categories: Db, Workflow, Validation, Callout, Apex_code, Apex_profiling, Visualforce, System, Wave, Nba, All.

 Valid levels: NONE, ERROR, WARN, INFO, DEBUG, FINE, FINER, FINEST.

 Can be specified multiple times.
 Mutually exclusive with --debug-level.

 # invalidCategoryLevel

 Invalid --category-level format "%s".
-Use Category=Level (e.g., Apex_code=FINEST).
+Use this format: Category=Level.
+Example: Apex_code=FINEST.

 # invalidCategory